Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Results

 \subsection{Platform design and approach}

 Our lasing device is an electrically tunable planar microcavity operating in the weak light-matter coupling regime containing a LC solution with homogeneously dispersed pyrromethene 580 (P580) laser dye, Fig.~\ref{fig:schematic}(a) [see Methods for more details on the sample and experimental procedure].
-By applying external voltage that changes the spatial orientation the birefringent LC molecular director, we can electrically tune the splitting between the transverse electric (TE) and transverse magnetic (TM) cavity modes which can enable intriguing photonic analogues of SOC such as the optical spin-Hall effect~\cite{Lekenta2018, Liang2024} and RD SOC~\cite{Krol2021, empicka-Mirek2022, Muszynski2022}.
+Detailed analysis of the light-matter coupling regime in the LCMC is provided in Supplementary Information (SI), Supplementary Note 5.
+By applying external voltage that changes the spatial orientation the birefringent LC molecular director, we can electrically tune the splitting between the TE and TM cavity modes which can enable intriguing photonic analogues of SOC such as the optical spin-Hall effect~\cite{Lekenta2018, Liang2024} and RD SOC~\cite{Krol2021, empicka-Mirek2022, Muszynski2022}.
 We define the plane of cavity as the $x$-$y$ plane and the corresponding momentum plane with $k_x$-$k_y$ coordinates.
 We also define vertical polarization (V) as linear polarization along $y$, and horizontal polarization (H) along $x$.
 Under applied voltage the LC molecules tilt in the $y$-$z$ plane where $z$ is the out-of-plane direction, or direction of emission.